It’s important to take care of yourself and stay as healthy as possible during your pregnancy.

 Assaulted Women’s Helpline 416-863-0511 (24 hours)

-Being active during pregnancy has many benefits, including reducing pregnancy discomforts, improving mood, sleep and energy levels, and promoting appropriate weight gain.
+Being active during pregnancy has many benefits, including reducing pregnancy discomforts, improving mood, sleep, energy levels, and promoting appropriate weight gain.
+Choosing activities with less stress on your joints, such as walking, stationary biking, swimming, or yoga are often recommended.
 It is important to check with your health care provider before starting any activity in pregnancy, even if you were active before pregnancy.

 Video: Prenatal Fitness – The Expert featuring Dr. Michelle Mottola